mykeels/Extensions/Extensions/readme.md

 # Extensions Library

+In object-oriented computer programming, an [extension method](https://en.wikipedia.org/wiki/Extension_method) is a method added to an object after the original object was compiled.
+The modified object is often a class, a prototype or a type.
+Extension methods are features of some object-oriented programming languages.
-A .NET Library filled with Extension Methods for popular classes i work with, and other useful namespaces and classes.
+This is a .NET Library filled with Extension Methods for popular classes i work with, and other useful namespaces and classes.
 The Extension Methods include the following:

 ### Bitmap Extensions